This is a New Take on Comfort Food Pub Grub; Economical and Easy to Prepare.by Kelly R. Smith

 The weather is starting to cool off and that means two things — it is time for a flu shot and comfort food is the order of the day.
 This recipe for shepherd’s pie fills the bill nicely.
-Easy, frugal meals is just what we need as we spend more time at home because of the COVID-19 pandemic.
+Easy, frugal meals are just what we need as we spend more time at home because of the COVID-19 pandemic or inclement weather.
 One good thing about this meal is its flexibility.
-There are any number of substitutions and additions you can make.
-So, let’s get started.
+There is any number of substitutions and additions you can make.
+Customize your vegetables or add hot peppers So, let’s get started.

 Shepherd’s Pie Ingredients